To Grandmother's House We Go: Plot

-6-year-old twins Sarah and Julie (Mary-Kate Olsen and Ashley Olsen) are sweet but naughty, to the frustration of their single mother, Rhonda (Cynthia Geary).
+5-year-old twins Sarah and Julie are sweet but naughty, to the frustration of their single mother, Rhonda.
 After overhearing her say she needs a break from them, they decide to run away to great-grandmother's house in Edgemont for Christmas.

 The girls sneak onto a city bus, but learn that it only goes downtown, and that Edgemont is three hours away.
-After getting off the bus downtown, Sarah and Julie spot Eddie (J. Eddie Peck), a delivery man who has a crush on their mom and a love for cowboys.
+After getting off the bus downtown, Sarah and Julie spot Eddie, a delivery man who has a crush on their mom and a love for cowboys.
 They sneak into the back of his truck for a ride, but are quickly discovered.
 Although Eddie generally dislikes children, he warms up to the charming girls over time, eventually buying a lottery ticket with the girls' birthdate for the numbers.

 Meanwhile, their babysitter has noticed the girls are missing and informs Rhonda, who rushes home and calls the police.
 Eddie calls and explains that he has the girls, promising to bring them back at the end of the day.
 Eddie drives the girls home, but the truck is stolen with the girls inside before they can be reunited with their mother.

-When the thieves, Harvey and Shirley (Jerry Van Dyke and Rhea Perlman), discover the girls, they decide they can make some money by holding them for ransom.
+When the thieves, Harvey and Shirley, discover the girls, they decide they can make some money by holding them for ransom.
 They convince the girls they are taking them to their grandmother's house, so they will cooperate.
 Shirley calls Rhonda and asks for $10,000 in cash.
 She says they will make the trade at the ice rink in Edgemont, and that Rhonda is to wear a red hat.
 Meanwhile, Harvey has begun to like the girls.